The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 “Fingerprinting / Application — In progress (Month/Year)”

-Step 5: Reframe your past jobs as “security-adjacent”
+Step 5: Reframe Your Past Jobs as “Security-Adjacent”

-You’re hunting for moments where you:
+Look for moments in your previous roles where you:

-enforced rules, policies, or procedures
+Enforced rules, policies, or procedures

-handled difficult people calmly
+Handled difficult people calmly

-watched for problems and acted early
+Watched for problems and acted early

-documented issues or communicated clearly
+Documented issues or communicated clearly

-controlled access, lines, doors, or inventory
+Controlled access, lines, doors, or inventory

-Bullet formula (simple and effective):Action + environment + outcome
+Bullet formula (simple and effective): Action + environment + outcome

 “Monitored customer flow at entrance and escalated concerns to supervisor to prevent disruptions.”